awsdocs/aws-cloudhsm-user-guide/doc_source/troubleshooting-create-cluster.md

 This topic explains how to resolve the most common problems so you can create a cluster successfully\.
 You need to create this role only one time\.
 Once the service\-linked role is created in your account, you can use any of the supported methods to create additional clusters and to manage them\.

 The following sections offer suggestions to troubleshoot cluster creation failures that are related to the service\-linked role\.
 If you try them but are still unable to create a cluster, contact [AWS Support](https://aws.amazon.com/contact-us/)\.
-For more information about the AWSServiceRoleForCloudHSM service\-linked role, see [Understanding Service\-Linked Roles](create-iam-user.md#service-linked-roles)\.
+For more information about the AWSServiceRoleForCloudHSM service\-linked role, see [Service\-Linked Roles for AWS CloudHSM](service-linked-roles.md)\.

 **Topics**
 + [Add the Missing Permission](#missing-permission)